EXPLAINER: What’s known about Biden catching COVID-19?

 HOW’S HE FEELING?

 Biden is reporting a runny nose, fatigue and an occasional dry cough, according to a memo from Dr. Kevin O’Connor, the president’s doctor.
-Biden’s symptoms started Wednesday evening.
+Biden felt tired Wednesday evening and didn’t sleep well, White House COVID-19 coordinator Dr. Ashish Jha said at a press briefing.
 Biden tweeted Thursday: “Folks, I’m doing great.
 Thanks for your concern.”

 WHAT KIND OF TEST DID HE USE?